Marine mercury pollution: Sedimentary mercury

+Submarines

+Many tonnes of liquid mercury reside in steel cylinders in the keels of sunken submarines around the world.
+Some have begun to leak and create environmental problems, for example German submarine U-864, sunk in 1945 near the coast of Norway, containing 67 tonnes of mercury.

 Chemistry

 Reduction and oxidation of mercury mostly occur closer to the ocean water surface.
 These are either driven by sunlight or by microbial activity.
 Under UV radiation, elemental mercury oxidizes and dissolves directly in ocean water or binds to other particles.
 The reverse reaction reduces some mercury Hg2+ to elemental mercury Hg(0) and returns to the atmosphere.
 Fine aerosols in the atmosphere such as ocean water droplets can act as small reaction chambers in this process providing the special reaction conditions required.
 Oxidation and reduction of mercury in the ocean are not very simple reversible reactions.
 Shown below is the proposed pathway of ocean aerosol mercuric photochemistry suggesting that it occurs through a reactive intermediate:

-Photo oxidation is suspected to be driven by OH. radical and reduction is driven by wind and surface layer disturbances.
+Photo oxidation is suspected to be driven by OH. radicals and reduction is driven by wind and surface layer disturbances.
 In the dark, mercury redox reactions continue due to microbial activity.
-The biological transformations are different and have a smaller rate compared to sunlight driven processes above.
-Inorganic mercury Hg2+ and methyl mercury has the ability to get adsorbed in to particles.
+The biological transformations are different and have a smaller rate compared to sunlight-driven processes above.
+Inorganic mercury Hg2+ and methylmercury have the ability to get adsorbed into particles.
 A positive correlation of binding is observed for the amount of organic matter vs. the concentration of these mercury species showing that most of them bind to organic matter.
 This phenomenon can determine the bioavailability and toxicity of mercury in the ocean.
-Some methyl mercury is released to the ocean through river run-off.
-However, most of the methyl mercury found in the ocean is produced in –situ (inside the ocean itself).
+Some methylmercury is released into the ocean through river run-off.
+However, most of the methylmercury found in the ocean is produced in–situ (inside the ocean itself).

 Methylation of inorganic mercury can occur via biotic and abiotic pathways.
 However, biotic pathways are more predominant.
 The reactions illustrated in a simplified scheme below are actually parts of complex enzyme-driven metabolic pathways taking place inside microbial cells.

-In abiotic reactions, humic substances act as methylating agents and therefore this process occurs at shallow sea levels where decomposing organic matter is available to combine with inorganic mercury Hg2+.9 Mercury methylation studies in Polar Regions have also shown a positive correlation between methylation and chlorophyll content in water showing there could also be biogenic pathways for methyl mercury production.
-Produced methyl mercury gets accumulated in microbes.
-Due to the high permeability and absence of degradation for methyl mercury in other species that depend on those microbes, this very toxic compound gets biomagnified through marine food chains to the top predators.
-Human population consumes many types of marine fish who are top predators in the food chains which puts their health in great danger.
-Therefore, finding possible solutions to minimize further mercury emissions and cleaning up the already existing mercury pollution is extremely important.
+In abiotic reactions, humic substances act as methylating agents and therefore this process occurs at shallow sea levels where decomposing organic matter is available to combine with inorganic mercury Hg2+.9 Mercury methylation studies in polar regions have also shown a positive correlation between methylation and chlorophyll content in water showing there could also be biogenic pathways for methylmercury production.
+Produced methylmercury gets accumulated in microbes.
+Due to the high permeability and absence of degradation for methylmercury in other species that depend on those microbes, this very toxic compound gets biomagnified through marine food chains to the top predators.
+Many humans consume many types of marine fish that are top predators in the food chains, putting their health in great danger.
+Therefore, finding possible solutions to minimize further mercury emissions and clean up the already existing mercury pollution is extremely important.